vojor/GionVim/README.md

 - Custom

-  - Highly customizable configuration.
+  - Highly liberalized configuration.

 ## Requirement

-- **Notice: After configuring from GitHub clone, it is necessary to modify the configuration content inside the configuration file before using it.
+- **Notice: After configuring from github clone, it is necessary to modify the configuration content inside the configuration file before using it.
 Directly using it may result in errors.**

 - Dependent

-  - basic: git
+  - essential: git

-  - lsp: Node, Python
+  - lsp: Node and npm, Python and pip

   - treesitter: gcc or clang

-  - mason: unzip, gzip, wget, curl, tar
+  - mason: unzip, gzip, wget, curl, tar, bash, sh

-  - telescope: make, fd, ripgrep, fzf

   - database: sqlite3

+  - tools: fd, fzf, ripgrep, ugrep

 - Modify Configuration(plugin)